Africa ahead.

 During COP27, the Brazzaville Foundation is continuing the consultation started during the PreCOP in Kinshasa to listen to Africa's solutions to the challenges of climate change and to understand its response to global climate issues.
 Concrete results will be shared with those who have the capacity to act from a political, societal, economic and scientific perspective.

-Caption: Interview conducted as part of the consultation at COP27, © Brazzaville Foundation.
+Caption: Interview conducted as part of the COP27 consultation, © Brazzaville Foundation.

-The methodology implemented is based on the triptych "listen, understand, act", implemented by a questionnaire that allows to collect African and non-African points of view in order to measure the asymmetries of judgment and the differences in perceptions on the responses to the challenges of climate change.
-It also aims to understand the perception that Africans have of their own development in the face of climate change and to identify the solutions they see, and to understand the perception that non-Africans have of Africa's ability to find endogenous solutions, in order to then bring the points of view into dialogue.
-The consultation questionnaire is also designed as an awareness-raising tool to help change perceptions about Africa and the discourse that flows from them.
-Indeed, the discourse on Africa, forged on past realities and persistent prejudices, must change to reflect contemporary African realities.
+The methodology used is based on the triptych "listen, understand, act", implemented through a questionnaire that gathers African and non-African points of view with the aim of measuring asymmetries in judgment and differences in perceptions of the responses to be made to the challenges of climate change.
+The aim is also to understand how Africans perceive their own development in the face of climate challenges, and to identify the solutions they see, as well as to understand how non-Africans perceive Africa's ability to find endogenous solutions, in order to promote dialogue between points of view.
+The consultation questionnaire is also designed as an awareness-raising tool to help change perceptions about Africa, and the discourse that stems from them.
+Indeed, the discourse on Africa, forged on past realities and persistent prejudices, needs to change to reflect contemporary African realities.

 On November 17, during Solution Day, preliminary results will be unveiled during a hybrid event.

-The outcomes also target new elements of African advocacy, elements of strengthening the African agenda, a catalog of African solutions, an African solutions incubator project, and a programme capacity building for climate change actors.
+The results also target new elements of African advocacy, elements for strengthening the African agenda, a catalog of African solutions, an African solutions incubator project and a programme skills-building tool for climate change actors.

-Find below the interview conducted by La Voix de l'Environnement with Richard Amalvy, Chief Executive of the Brazzaville Foundation, during the COP27 on the consultation " Climate Change:Africa 's Solutions" and more broadly on the Foundation's actions:
+Find below the interview conducted by La Voix de l'Environnement with Richard Amalvy, Chief Executive of Brazzaville Foundation, during COP27 on the " Climate Change:Africa 's Solutions" consultation and more broadly on the Foundation's actions: